-One of the great experiences I’ve had in Switzerland was to introduce a class of students from the CEP School (Le Centre éducatif et pédagogique) to Nature and Wildlife Photography.
+One of the great experiences I’ve had in Switzerland was introducing a class of students from the CEP School (Le Centre éducatif et pédagogique) to Nature and Wildlife Photography.
 The motivation for this was brought forward by a young student from this class.
 She had asked me to make her a slideshow of Quebec’s birds to the tune of her favorite Rihanna song.
 The slideshow is in French as the CEP, a school for children with special needs is located in the French-speaking part of Switzerland (Suisse Romande) in the medieval city of Estavayer-le-lac on Neuchâtel Lake.

 The slideshow was shared in the classroom with her teacher and classmates.
 From there grew the idea that I should do a presentation in her class.
 The school had a program where parents were invited to the classroom in order to share their work skills and talk about their profession.
 I automatically jumped on the occasion for a chance to bring nature and photography to the classroom.